jseo0917/jseo0917/README.md

-### I am Jung Hoon Seo, currently pursuing a Master's degree in Computer Science at Texas A&M University.
+### I am Jung Hoon Seo.
+I am currently working as a part-time software engineer at HanAra Software in Austin.
+Feel free to contact me if you have any questions about me.

 <!--
 **jseo0917/jseo0917** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.